Open, View, and Read DICOM .DCM Medical Images in Mac OS X & iOS with OsiriX

 - Get OsiriX for Mac OS X from the developers website (free)

-- Download OsiriX for Mac OS X through the Mac App Store (free)
+- Download Miele-LXIV for Mac through the Mac App Store (free, alternative to OsiriX)

 In my case, these DICOM files came from an MRI.
 I’m just a curious patient, not a medical professional, but after paying the equivalent of a brand new midrange MacBook Pro to get an MRI, I wanted to be able to view the resulting MRI DICOM images on my Mac when I got home.
 OsiriX delivered in a far more impressive manner than I expected, it is one of the most interesting applications I’ve ever used.
-Considering how expensive everything else is in the American health care world, I was shocked to find out that it’s offered for free for Mac OS X and just $30 for iOS.
+Considering how expensive everything else is in the American health care world, I was impressed to find out that these apps are offered for free for Mac, iPhone, and iPad.

 OsiriX HD for iPad in use during surgery: